 Helpful subjects are Business, English, Biology, and Accounting.

-Suitably qualified graduates are eligible to apply for entry to the one year add-on Bachelor of Business (Honours) in Sport and Exercise or to Year 4 (Final) of Bachelor of Business (Honours).
+Suitably qualified graduates are eligible to apply for entry to Year 4 (final year) of Bachelor of Business (Honours) in Sport and Exercise Management (Level 8) or the one year (add-on degree) of Bachelor of Business (Honours) (Level 8).

 Sport, Leisure and Childhood Studies

 For information on Fees/Student Grants/Scholarships and Financial Assistance, please click here.